-- a) 2 pairs of disposable plastic (PVC) gloves - b) 1 plastic disposable apron - c) a children's forehead 'strip' thermometer - The first aid box is easily accessible to adults and is kept out of the reach of children. - No un-prescribed medication is given to children, parents or staff.
+- b) 1 plastic disposable apron - c) a children's forehead 'strip' thermometer - The first aid box is easily accessible to adults and is kept out of the reach of children. - No un-prescribed medication is given to children, parents or staff.